-In 2016, the real minimum wage recorded in the private and public sector decreased by 1.7%, in each case, from the levels registered in 2015.
-However, the real minimum wage recorded in the free trade zones increased by 13.1%, due to the increase in the minimum nominal wage the workers of the sector agreed to at the end of 2015.
+In 2017, the real minimum wage recorded in the private sector grew 15.1% compared to the levels registered in 2016, mainly due to a 20.0% increase in the private minimum nominal wage approved by the National Committee of Salaries.
+Additionally, in 2017, the real minimum wage recorded in the free trade zones increased by 10.4%, due to a 15.0% increase in the minimum nominal wage the workers of the sector agreed to at the end of 2016.